HITS-MCM/MD-IFP/README.md

 *This plot illustrates ligand dissociation pathways in a graph representation derived from clustering ligand trajectories in IFP space and plotting them with respect to the ligand COM from the initial bound position.*

-### IV. __membrane_analysis_example.ipynb__

-Exploring the behavior of a membrane-protein system in MD simulations.
-The membrane surface is assumed to be in the X/Y plane